code4recovery/online-meeting-list/README.md

 ## Deployments

 The demo is hosted on Netlify.
-Commits to the `master` branch are automatically built and deployed.
+Commits to the `main` branch are automatically built and deployed.